 But let's be real here: a lot of rosé is straight-up not very nice at all.
 It's alcoholic strawberry squash in disguise.
 It's sticky, it's sweet, it leaves you with furry teeth and a sugar-induced headache after just one glass.
 It's disappointing from first sip to last.

-But how to find those rosés?
+So how to make sure your rosé is good before you buy?
 I've been burned far too many times to attempt to purchase any old bottle in the supermarket.
-I thought, for instance, you could rely on a pale or more expensive rosé to be delicious, but have since found out the hard way that's not always the case.
+I thought, for instance, you could rely on a pale or more expensive rosé to be delicious but have since found out the hard way that's not always the case.

-With this in mind, we decided to go on the hunt for the best of these delicious dry bottles of rosé so you've got a few go-to wines to choose from next time you're standing in the supermarket with no idea what to do.
+With this in mind, I decided to ask team R29 and their highly sophisticated palates and penchant for a good bargain which wines they've been getting through this summer.
 Click through our slideshow to find the one that whets your whistle and stock up – this good weather ain't gonna last forever.